FanatiQS/wireless_atem_camera_control_and_tally/test/README.md

 	6. After the session has closed, the connection is going to time out and reconnect by printing the protocol version once again.

 * Test closing connection
-	1. Launch the test client with the flags: --packetDropChanceSend 90 --packetDropStartSend 5 --closeConnectionAt 10 --packetDropChanceSeed 1966 --printDroppedSend
+	1. Launch the test client with the flags: --packetDropChanceSend 90 --packetDropStartSend 10
-	2. A few packets should be dropped and then the connection should time out.
+	2. After just a few seconds, the connection should close.
+	3. Launch the test client again with the flags: --closeConnectionAt 10
+	4. Again, after a few seconds, the connection should close, but this time it should ge initiated by the client.

 * Test tally states
 	1. Open ATEM Software Control